 Reading rhythms in sheet music

-The logical and subconscious minds are largely separate, and understanding what rhythm notation logically means will do little to hep you read it.
+The logical and subconscious minds are largely separate, and understanding what rhythm notation logically means will do little to help you read it.
 Rather, the skill of audiating rhythm notation can be developed more easily if you focus on training the subconscious directly through mimicry.

-Once a pattern has been internalised, it is easy to associate with the equivalent representation in music notation, without ever needing to analyse the notation.
+Once a pattern has been internalised, it is easy to associate it with the equivalent representation in music notation, without ever needing to analyse the notation.

 Putting it into practice